 Persons seeking to become eligible to accept court appointments must be attorneys in good standing with the Virginia State Bar (VSB) and complete the statutory requirements for eligibility.
-The requirements for eligibility are set forth in Virginia Code § 19.2-163.03 for felony, misdemeanor and juvenile certification, and in § 19.2-163.8 for capital defense certification.
+The requirements for eligibility are set forth in Virginia Code § 19.2-163.03.
 A list of the requirements and applications for certification can be found on the Commission’s website.
 Please see the Certification page.

 After completing the initial requirements for certification and completing the application, counsel should forward the completed application to the address listed on the form.
 After verification that all criteria have been met, counsel will be added to the Commission’s Court Appointed Counsel List.

 Under Virginia Code § 19.2-159, where the court must refer to the list of eligible attorneys to appoint counsel, such counsel “shall be selected by a fair system of rotation among members of the bar practicing before the court whose names are on the list maintained by the Indigent Defense Commission.”
 Because the selection system varies from court to court, counsel should contact the local clerk’s office to find out the criteria for getting on the court’s list of counsel eligible for court appointments.

 All payment questions for court appointed cases should be directed to either the initial court where the voucher was submitted or to the Virginia Supreme Court.
 The VIDC has no involvement in the payment of court appointed counsel.